official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 violence in Iraq, the inadequacy of US plans, the UK’s inability to exert significant influence on US planning and, in the absence of UN authorisation

-122

-The Report of the Iraq Inquiryfor the administration and reconstruction of post‑conflict Iraq, the reluctance of potential international partners to contribute to the post‑conflict effort.
+for the administration and reconstruction of post‑conflict Iraq, the reluctance of potential international partners to contribute to the post‑conflict effort.

 •  The Government, which lacked both clear Ministerial oversight of post‑conflict